DanielEvo/data-science/README.md

 <p>Everything around us is data driven.
 Once we realize this, we stop guessing and start thinking.

 <p>I am a Reliability Engineer and I ensure improved and reliable processes through data.
-My credentials include a Bachelor Degree in Control and Automation Engineering and a MBA in Artificial Intelligence and Machine Learning.
+My credentials include a Bachelor's Degree in Control and Automation Engineering and a MBA in Artificial Intelligence and Machine Learning.

 **Background in:** Aircraft Maintenance and Airworthiness Businees, Maintenance & Reliability Engineering, Python and Machine Learning.